MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-tool-powershell.md

 ms.reviewer: jgerend
 ---

-# Deploy Azure Stack HCI version 22H2 using PowerShell
+# Deploy Azure Stack HCI version 22H2 (preview) using PowerShell

 > Applies to: Azure Stack HCI, version 22H2 (preview)

-In this article, learn how to deploy Azure Stack HCI, version 22H2 Preview using Windows PowerShell.
+In this article, learn how to deploy Azure Stack HCI, version 22H2 using Windows PowerShell.
 Before you begin the deployment, make sure to first install the operating system.

 You will use a configuration file you have created before you begin.
 For more information, see [sample configuration file](deployment-tool-configuration-file.md).

 ## Prepare the configuration file

-1. Select one physical server in the cluster to act as a staging server during deployment.
+1. Select the first server in the cluster to act as a staging server during deployment.

 1. Create the configuration file.
 For more information, see [sample configuration file](deployment-tool-configuration-file.md).